 Many women are sensitive to hormonal changes.
 This may happen in the days or weeks before your period starts, while using the Pill, when taking fertility medication, and during the menopause transition.
 Regardless of the time of life or circumstances, women who are hormonally-vulnerable to mood changes, irritability, and anxiety, deeply suffer.
-A BRIA nurse practitioner and gynecologist can help assess and treat hormonal concerns to help you feel better and function at your best.
+A BRIA nurse practitioner can help assess and treat hormonal concerns to help you feel better and function at your best.

 Many women struggle with eating and body image issues.
 BRIA’s Registered Dietitians take a “non-diet” and “weight inclusive” approach to help women at all life stages develop a plan to address their hormonal fluctuations, healthy movement goals, and eating for nourishment and satisfaction.
 BRIA’s Registered Dietitians have been chosen because they take a balanced and sensitive approach to women’s health issues.
 They specialize in offering care to those who may have irregular menstrual cycles, polycystic ovarian syndrome (PCOS) or gestational diabetes.
 BRIA’s Dietitians can help address a wide array of eating, hormone, and weight concerns for those trying to conceive, in pregnancy, postpartum or perimenopause phases.